syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ## Programmatic Animation in Selection

-You can animate the selection process within this method by inheriting the SelectionController class.
+SfListView allows programmatic animation in selection at runtime.
+This can be achieved by inheriting the SelectionController class.

 The following code example illustrates how to inherit the `SelectionController` class and override the AnimateSelectedItem() method.

-You can also use any of the animation method to apply for selectedListViewItem.
+Also apply custom animation for selectedListViewItem.

 {% highlight c# %}
 listView.SelectionController = new SelectionControllerExt(listView);